Aetna considers therapeutic phlebotomy medically necessary for any of the following indications:

-Aetna considers therapeutic phlebotomy experimental and investigational for use as adjunctive therapy with interferon for treatment of chronic hepatitis C and for all other indications (e.g., myeloproliferative disorders without polycythemia vera) because its effectiveness for these indications has not been established.
+Aetna considers therapeutic phlebotomy experimental and investigational for use as adjunctive therapy with interferon for treatment of chronic hepatitis C and for all other indications (e.g., myeloproliferative disorders without polycythemia vera, and treatment of progressive multiple sclerosis) because its effectiveness for these indications has not been established.

 Phlebotomy (therapeutic bleeding) is a controlled removal of a large volume (usually a pint or more) of blood.
 It is used mainly to reduce blood volume, red cell mass and iron stores.
 Therapeutic phlebotomy may be indicated for hemochromatosis, polycythemia vera, porphyria cutanea tarda, and polycythemia secondary to arterio-venous fistulae, cyanotic congenital heart disease or cor pulmonale.